KTAnj1987/movie-time/README.md

 ## Deploy Project

 CICD process is integrated with Github Actions and created workflow with two jobs **test** and **deploy**.
 Once all test passed, it will deployed to github pages.
 And you can visit web site from [https://ktanj.github.io/movie-time/](https://ktanj.github.io/movie-time/)

+Here I had to change code due to deploy with github pages, because build is deploy to https://ktanj.github.io/movie-time/ , application routing is not working propely becasue it identify https://ktanj.github.io as based url.
+Fixed it by using **HashRouter** instead of **BrowserRouter**.
+Then it will append **#** to homepage url and it is ugly.
+We must revert that change :) .